astrid-project/cb-manager/docs/algorithm.rst

                 "status": "Not Modified",
                 "code": 304,
                 "error": false,
-                "message": "Update for event with id=<event-id> not necessary" }
+                "message": "Update for algorithm with id=<algorithm-id> not necessary" }
         ]